-Summer's almost here, if you believe your calendar rather than your thermometer.
-And, like every other season, it brings its own distinctive challenges for the classic car owner.
+Summer is here, and, like every other season, it brings its own distinctive challenges for the classic car owner.

 One of the biggest headaches on hot days in June, July and August is how to prevent overheating both under the bonnet and behind the wheel.

 Your classic is likely to have been built before electric fans, extreme weather testing and maybe even traffic jams.
 This makes older models more susceptible to overheating.

 So how can you and your car keep cool?

 There are many ways you can lower your risk of breakdown callouts or potential expensive trips to the garage.
 Here are some of them…

 Vigilance is vital.
 This means regular checks of belts, hoses, radiators, fans among others.
 They could save you hundreds of pounds before the first leaves start falling off the trees.

 Your vehicle’s temperature gauge can be your best ally and early-warning system.
 This will tell you if your old engine is operating a tad hotter than normal.